 Fellows are expected to work full time on their research and are not permitted to hold other jobs during the fellowship period.
 Support is provided by the College and by endowments, grants and gifts from many sources.
 The program is highly selective, and some preference is given to students who are completing their junior year and have had no prior summer fellowship support.
 Summer research fellows receive a stipend of $390 per week.

 Sponsors of this summer’s research include the Argonaut Creative Writing Fund, the Fletcher Jones Foundation, the Ford Foundation, the W.M.
-Keck Foundation, the Henry Luce Foundation, the National Institutes of Health, the Paul K. & Evalyn E. Cook Richter Trusts and the Union Bank Foundation.
+Keck Foundation, the Henry Luce Foundation, the National Institutes of Health, the National Science Foundation, the Paul K. & Evalyn E. Cook Richter Trusts and the Union Bank Foundation.